 “Thanks,” Claire said, scribbling notes.

-Back in her office, her brain was telling her that this article would set her back rather than move her up to a television gig.
+Her brain told her that this article would set her back rather than move her up to a television gig.
 ‘When was the last time they asked Barbara Walters to be a ghost hunter?’ she thought.
 Claire peered at her framed photo of Clark Kent on the wall above her cubicle, sighing.

 “What would Clark do?” she read aloud.

-Claire’s not afraid to admit that it was Clark Kent who inspired her to change her major to journalism.
+Claire’s not afraid to admit that Clark Kent inspired her to change her major to journalism.
 ‘Clark would see this through,’ she decided.
 ‘And I will too, even if it kills me.’

 “Hey Claire,” her personal assistant Aaron Stein said, rapping his knuckles on the cubicle wall.
-He was thirty years old and seemed happy with the direction his life was going.
+He was thirty years old and seemed happy with his life’s direction.
 Aaron was cute in a teenybopper heartthrob kind of way.
 Claire had used a few of his ideas in some of her more popular entertainment columns, chasing leads based on his recommendations.
 She tried to get him a byline, but Aaron refused.

 “Yeah?” she said to him, turning away from her work.
 She was revising her review on the latest DVD releases and welcomed the distraction.